robertZaufall/ChocolateStoreCore/README.md

 ```

 ### Syntax
-Run `ChocolateStore.exe` with existing `appsettings.json` configuration in same folder as the exe file and optional additional processing flags
+Run `ChocolateStoreCore.exe` with existing `appsettings.json` configuration in same folder as the exe file and optional additional processing flags
 * `-p or --purge` purge only
 * `-w or --whatif` no writing or deletion of files